elif-candir/elif-candir/README.md

 - 👋 Hi, I’m @elif-candir
-- 👀 I’m interested in Mathematics, Cooking and Gaming
+- 👀 I’m interested in Cooking, Sudoku and Puzzles lately
 - 🌱 I’m a 4th grade student in Mathematics and a 2nd grade student in Management Information Systems student at Istanbul University
 - 📫 How to reach me https://www.linkedin.com/in/elifcandir/